blairw/videostreamer/README.md

 Save the shell script above to your Desktop (e.g. `stream.sh`), give it appropriate permissions (e.g. `chmod +x stream.sh`).
 Then you can stream the video like so: `./stream.sh sunday200419.mp4`.

+On Mac you can just drag and drop the file into the Terminal window and it will set the parameter... handy!

 ![demo.gif](demo.gif)